Destranix/blender_io_points/README.md

 STRING [name(string] <data>
 VALUE [name(string] <data>
 ```
+Special attributes:

-The attribute `P` has a special meaning.
+* The attribute `P` has a special meaning.
 It is used as position for the points.
 It must have the properties `VECTOR P 3 VALUE`.
-The attribute `IDX` has a special meaning.
+* The attribute `IDX` has a special meaning.
 It may be used for indexing the points, allowing unsorted and sparse data storage.
 All indices must be non-negative.
 It must have the properties `INT IDX`.

   In a sequence of files it is allowed that only some have the `IDX` attribute while others have not.
 When not present it is assumed the points are provided in order starting with index 0.

 As an example a file may look like this:
 ```